labstructbioinf/pLM-BLAST/README.md

 ```bash
 python ./scripts/plmblast.py database database output.csv -cpc 90
 ```
-We recommend adding `-cosine_percentile_cutoff X` or `-cpc X` argument for pre-screening for large queries and databases.
+We recommend adding `-cosine_percentile_cutoff X` (same as `-cpc X`) argument for pre-screening for large queries and databases.
 The `X` denote percentile of database for which acutal alignment search will be applied.
 Samples will be choosen based on per protein cosine similarity of chunk cosine similarity described in paper, to avoid comparision of embeddings with low similarity.

 to load results in python type